l4nos/laravel-cashier-stripe-connect/README.md

     </a>
 </p>

-> Adds Stripe Connect functionality to Laravel's main billing package, Cashier.
+> 💲 Adds Stripe Connect functionality to Laravel's main billing package, Cashier.
+Simply works as a drop-in on top of Cashier, with no extra configuration.

 ## Installation